metafroliclabs/chatbox/README.md

 ## 📡 Custom User Filters

-You can customize filters in chat listing apis based on your requirement.
+You can customize how chat lists are filtered based on user attributes (like gender, role, etc.).

 ### ⚙️ How to Use

 #### Step 1: Create a Filter Class

-Create a filter class in your project and extend Laravel Chat base filter class `Metafroliclabs\LaravelChat\Filters\BaseFilter`
+Create a custom filter class in your project and extend the base filter class provided by Laravel Chat:

 ```php
 namespace App\Filters;